GMAT Canada Registration - Information for Canadian Test Registrants

 For more information about the GMAC, visit the GMAC website.

 The Graduate Management Admission Test (GMAT) is a computer adaptive examination, designed by MBA students, and is administered year-round at test centres throughout the world.
-The GMAT measures verbal, mathematical, analytical writing, and integrated reasoning skills.
+The GMAT measures verbal, quantitative, analytical writing, and integrated reasoning skills.
 It is specifically designed to help business schools assess the qualifications of applicants for advanced study in business and management.
 Most business schools require candidates to have a GMAT score in order to assess their qualifications.

 GMAT scores are used by more than 6,000 graduate management programs at almost 1,700 schools.
 The GMAT is conducted entirely in English, all instructions are provided in English, and all responses must be entered using standard American English characters.

 For more information about the GMAT, visit the MBA website.